metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation.rst

 ^^^^^^^

 :term:`Families <family>` are groups of tasks which share a common configuration.
-In this example the common configuration is:
+In the present example the common configuration is:

 .. code-block:: cylc